MetaVR Europe Terrain

 Specifications for MetaVR’s Europe terrain dataset in Metadesic format:

 MetaVR's Europe 3D terrain dataset in Metadesic (MDS) format is available for purchase to MetaVR customers who are on active Virtual Reality Scene Generator™ (VRSG™) software maintenance and are US Government or NATO agencies or contractors (for official use only).
-The terrain is provided in MetaVR's round-earth terrain format and will only run with a valid VRSG version 6.0 or greater software license with valid software maintenance through June 30, 2016.
+The terrain is provided in MetaVR's round-earth terrain format and will only run with a valid VRSG version 6 software license with valid software maintenance through June 30, 2016.
 For US-domestic use only, not available for export.

 The Europe terrain dataset is delivered on an external hard drive.
 (A nominal fee covers the processing of large quantities of data in the Metadesic format and the hard drive distribution media.)